rmagick/rmagick/README.md

 On Linux, see `ld(1)` and `ld.so(8)` for more information.
 On other operating systems, see the documentation for the dynamic loading facility.

+This operation might not be required when you can use 4.2.5 or later.

 ### Segmentation fault

 Default stack size of your operating system might be too small.
 Try removing